Digital

-At Oshkosh Corporation, we take great pride in the advanced products we make.
-We take just as much pride in pioneering better ways to make them.
-Our Digital Manufacturing team is continually innovating new solutions and proactively connect our people, process and equipment through real time-data to amplify the efficacy of our highly sophisticated processes.
-From advanced robotics systems that reduce production time to augmented reality solutions that enhance team member training, our digital manufacturing innovations improve the efficiency and safety of our production lines—and improve the products that roll off them.
+At Oshkosh, we’re proud of the advanced products we create — and the innovative ways we make them.
+Our Digital Manufacturing team connects people, processes, and equipment with real-time data to amplify efficiency of our highly sophisticated processes.
+From advanced robotics systems that reduce production time to augmented reality solutions that enhance team member training, our digital manufacturing innovations improve the efficiency and safety of our production lines — and improve the products that roll off them.

 A culture of collaboration